Igala Kingdom: Religion

 The Igala traditional concept of God is a belief in the Supreme Being whom they call Ọjọ. Ọjọ is held so supreme, that out of his supremacy he gave powers and authorities to the gods and spirits over the different spheres of human life.
 These gods and spirits have practical dealings with human beings in their everyday life activities.
 Ifa is the traditional belief of the Igalas and is still practiced by many.
 This system of worship is predicated on a belief in, and honoring of ancestral spirits.
 Many communities, families, and individuals maintain shrines for the worship of deities and spirits.
 The traditional worship is known as " Icheboeche" while the worshippers are known as "Amachichebo" are called Custodians serve as medicinal practitioners, and are versed in oral traditional history and the use of herbs and plants to cure ailments.

 Igalas regard God or Ọjọ́-chàmáchālāà as all-knowing and all seeing.

 However, to access this God and also, to ascertain what He is saying per time, Ifa needs to be consulted.

 To this end, all the demigods especially the natural elements of water and land are given sacrificial offerings periodically.
 This is done to gain their favour.

 Another aspect of Faith amongst the Igalas is the Ibegwu, Ibo (people) egwu (dead).
 The spirits of the departed souls plays an important role in the various clans.
 It is believed that they see everything and know everything, hence, they are good in arbitration.
-The Ibegwu judges the actions of the living, especially in cases of land disputes, infidelity, family disputes and general conducts regarding sex and sexuality (Ibegwu forbids sex in day time, oral sex, brothers sharing same sex partners, etc).
+The Ibegwu judges the actions of the living, especially in cases of land disputes, infidelity, family disputes and general conducts regarding sex and sexuality (Ibegwu forbids sex in day time, oral sex, brothers sharing same sex partners, etc.).
 However, Ibegwu is only potent on individuals whose families are connected to it.
 Families that have no ties with Ibegwu do not usually feel their impact.
-When Ibegwu judges a person of wrong doing, the consequence is the manifestation of diseases that defies medical solution.
+When Ibegwu judges a person of wrongdoing, the consequence is the manifestation of diseases that defies medical solution.

 Political structure

 The Àtá's court is known as the Ogbede which is a building that that Àtá holds court within with its head being known as the Ogbe or president of court.
 The Amedibo are the royal servants and the Amonoji are Àtá's eunuchs.
-The symbols of power are the royal objects, including the oka (beads), okwu (neck-lace), robe (olawoni), red-cap (olumada), and otihi (flywhisk).).
+The symbols of power are the royal objects, including the oka (beads), okwu (neck-lace), robe (olawoni), red-cap (olumada), and otihi (flywhisk)..
 Other sacred objects are the Ejubejuailo (The Ata's pectoral Mask), Onunu-Ere (royal crown), Unyiale Ata (royal umbrella), Odechi / Okakachi (royal band), Oka kpai Okwu (royal beads) and the Akpa-Ayegba (the stool).

 The Àtá himself or herself is in-charge of the major sacred objects, shrines and festivals of the Igala people.